How To Fix An Unhealthy Relationship With Counseling

 The second step in figuring out how to fix a healthy relationship is pinpointing the core issues.
 Sometimes this happens during open, honest communication.
 Other times, you may not realize that what you’re doing is hurting your partner or where the behaviors are coming from.
 If you don’t know what the problem is, there’s no way that you can fix it, right?
 That’s true for your partner too.

-Sometimes we incorrectly assume that every issue is 'about us' when in fact, it could be something much deeper.
+Sometimes we incorrectly assume that every issue is ‘about us’ when it could be something much deeper.
 This was the case for Megan and Mike.

 Megan and Mike’s Story: